makman568/algofun/pq/hybridconsensus.md

 This is a conservative strengthening (quantum-resistant cryptography), not a weakening.
 The proof structure remains identical; only the authentication primitive has been upgraded.

-# 8. Why Sticky Envelopes Preserve BA★ Liveness
+# 8. Why Falcon Envelopes Preserve BA★ Liveness

-Sticky Envelopes introduce no new waiting conditions and require no aggregation.
+Falcon Envelopes introduce no new waiting conditions and require no aggregation.
 Liveness remains unchanged because gossip continues normally and nodes verify messages in parallel.

 ## 8.1 Gossip Behavior Unchanged